-Under increasing domestic popular pressure as well as pressure from within his own cabinet, particularly from Treasury Secretary Henry Morgenthau, Jr. and his staff, Roosevelt issued Executive Order 9417 on January 22, 1944.
+On January 22, 1944, President Roosevelt, responding to pressure from American Jews and from the Secretary of the Treasury, Henry Morgenthau Jr., and his staff, issued Executive Order 9417.
 The order established a War Refugee Board (WRB) directly under the authority of the President and financed by discretionary funds from the President's emergency fund.
-Its purpose was to take all measures within the framework of US policy “to rescue victims of enemy oppression in imminent danger of death” and to “provide relief and assistance consistent with the successful prosecution of the war.”
+The WRB was responsible for carrying out a new American policy “to rescue victims of enemy oppression in imminent danger of death” and to “provide relief and assistance consistent with the successful prosecution of the war.”
 Roosevelt instructed the departments of State, Treasury, and War to “execute the plans, programs and measures formulated by the board as well as to supply the board with information and assistance.”

 Breitman, Richard, and Alan Kraut, American Refugee Policy and European Jewry, 1933-1945.
 Bloomington: Indiana University Press, 1987.